…and Isaac loved her

 Rebecca impressed Abraham’s men who had stopped to rest at the well.
 They offered her valuable gifts, including a gold nose-ring and two gold bracelets, which she accepted.

-the bride price, given by the family of the groom to the bride’s family; in Rebecca’s case, it is gold and silver jewelry and clothing, with additional gifts for members of her family
+- the bride price, given by the family of the groom to the bride’s family; in Rebecca’s case, it is gold and silver jewelry and clothing, with additional gifts for members of her family

-the dowry, which was money, servants/slaves and gifts taken with the bride to her new home; Rebecca took her nurse and maids with her as part of her dowry.
+- the dowry, which was money, servants/slaves and gifts taken with the bride to her new home; Rebecca took her nurse and maids with her as part of her dowry.

 Rebecca led the men to her home, to introduce them to her family.
-Her brother Laban spoke as head of the house, inviting them to stay in his household.
-This suggests that their father Bethuel was alive, but for some reason was incapable of acting as head of the household.
+Her brother Laban seemed to be the head of the house, inviting them to stay.
+This suggests that their father Bethuel was alive, but was incapable of acting as head of the household.

 ‘And they called Rebecca and said to her “Will you go with this man?”
 She said “I will”.
 So they sent away their sister Rebecca and her nurse along with Abraham’s servant and his man, and they blessed Rebecca.’

 The description of Rebecca’s betrothal and marriage gives a fair picture of marriage practices among the early Hebrew people:

 - the marriage was arranged between families rather than between the individuals themselves

 - there were definite legal procedures to be followed: in Mesopotamia, a marriage arranged by a brother was only valid if the woman gave her full consent.
 This is why the biblical text mentions consultation with Rebecca.
 For more on arranging marriages, and childbirth in ancient Israel, see Women’s Lives: Major Events